agustin-villar/f1-championships/README.md

 ## About the App

-- The application was built using the [Next.js](https://nextjs.org/) framework, because of its simplicity and pre-render capabilities while being able to take advantage of the reactive nature of React.
+- The application was built using the [Next.js](https://nextjs.org/) framework, chosen because of its simplicity and pre-render capabilities while being able to take advantage of the reactive nature of React.
-- Styling is provided by [styled-components](https://styled-components.com/) choosen by its theming capabilities and Component based philosophy.
+- Styling is provided by [styled-components](https://styled-components.com/) choosen by its theming advantages and Component based philosophy.
 The support and documentation are quite extensive making it a solid and recognized tool in the React's ecosystem.
 - Data fetching is provided by [swr](https://swr.vercel.app/) which is the recomended tool for data fetching inside the Next framework, it provides reusable hooks, cache capabilities and built-in error handling.
-- Unit testing is implemented with [jest](https://jestjs.io/).
+- Unit testing is implemented using [jest](https://jestjs.io/).

 ## Issues or questions?